Sepp Herberger

 Josef "Sepp" Herberger (28 March 1897 – 28 April 1977) was a German football player and manager.
-He is most famous for being the manager of the West German national team that won the 1954 FIFA World Cup final, a match later dubbed The Miracle of Bern, defeating the overwhelming favourites from Hungary.
+He is most famous for being the manager of the West Germany national team that won the 1954 FIFA World Cup final, a match later dubbed The Miracle of Bern, defeating the overwhelming favourites from Hungary.
 Previously he had also coached the Breslau Eleven, one of the greatest teams in German football history.

 Early life and career

 Born in Mannheim, Herberger grew up in a poor, Catholic family of farmers, which moved to Mannheim in order to work in the local Saint-Gobain glass factory.

 He later played three times for the German football team between 1921 and 1925 before becoming assistant to Otto Nerz in 1932.
 Herberger succeeded him as national coach after Germany's uninspired loss to Norway in quarter finals at the 1936 Olympics.
 After the war, he had a short spell as interim coach with Eintracht Frankfurt, before being recalled as national team coach in 1950.
 He remained the position until 1964, when he was succeeded by Helmut Schön.
 He died of pneumonia in Weinheim-Hohensachsen (de), aged 80.